FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

-A typical SfM pipeline relies on \emph{bundle adjustment}~\cite{triggs2000bundle}, the process of jointly refining the camera poses and inferred 3D points.
-Standard approaches to bundle adjustment are expensive due to a computational complexity that depends on the number of 3D points, which quantity often far exceeds the number of image pairs.
-Instead, we refine the poses from previous stages using \emph{re-weighting epipolar adjustment}, an optimization method we introduce for which the computational complexity in each iteration is linear in the number of image pairs, not in the number of points.
+\minihead{Epipolar Adjustment} A typical SfM pipeline relies on \emph{bundle adjustment} (BA)~\cite{triggs2000bundle} to jointly refine the camera poses and inferred 3D points.
+Directly implementing BA with first-order optimizers is computationally expensive when the number of points is large.
+Instead, we refine the poses from previous stages using \emph{re-weighting epipolar adjustment}, an optimization method~\citep{rodriguez2011reduced} for which the computational complexity in each iteration is linear only in the number of image pairs, not in the number of points.